by the Open Source Security Foundation (OpenSSF), 2025-03-19

 ;

-it’s important to be able to review and fix formatting bugs ahead-of-time.
+it’s important to be able to review and fix formatting bugs ahead of time.

 Instead, don’t create hyperlinks to those materials claiming